 Life was still underground, but the anonymity of big cities, especially at the time, created a new sort of freedom.
 Gay men couldn’t necessarily go out to bars in drag, but they could find each other.

 Then, the 60s became an era of general protest by every disenfranchised group.
 It saw the Civil Rights Movement against racism; the Student Movement (which encompassed various other movements of the time); The Women’s Movement (for equal rights); the Environmental Movement (sound familiar?); the Farmworkers’ Movement (for the rights of exploited immigrant workers); and the Gay Rights Movement.

 I won’t get bogged down in the wins and losses of those movements, except in the current context.
-The Stonewall Riots marked the beginning of the modern Gay Rights Movement, and the first Gay Pride parades took place one year later (or almost fifty years ago) in 1970, to commemorate the one-year anniversary of the Stonewall riots.
+The Stonewall Riots marked the beginning of the modern Gay Rights Movement, and the first Gay Pride parades took place one year later (or just over fifty years ago) in 1970, to commemorate the one-year anniversary of the Stonewall riots.